 - Add a shower seat

-- Add an accessible shower head that can be reached from a seated position – a handheld shower head is generally a good option
+- Add accessible a showerhead and faucet that can both be reached from a seated position – a handheld showerhead is generally a good option

 Consult a Certified Aging in Place Specialist for more ways that you can design a walk-in shower that provides accessibility and safety.

 What materials are used to waterproof the floor?